 The State Government's $5.5 billion WA Recovery Plan outlines a vision for Western Australia to get back on the road to becoming a thriving and innovative community in which to live, work, visit and do business.

 Key strategies and programs within the plan aim to get people into work, rebuilding the economy, and helping businesses to develop and grow.

-The Government has committed to a $27.1 billion investment in infrastructure over the next four years; including major building and construction and community development projects throughout metropolitan and regional WA, which will create thousands of local and regional jobs in sectors such as construction, manufacturing, tourism and hospitality, renewable energy, education and training, agriculture, mining and conservation.
+A $27.1 billion investment in infrastructure has been committed over the next four years; including major building and construction and community development projects throughout metropolitan and regional WA, which will create thousands of local and regional jobs in sectors such as construction, manufacturing, tourism and hospitality, renewable energy, education and training, agriculture, mining and conservation.

-Jobs and Skills WA is supporting Western Australia's recovery through working together with industry, business and employers to rebuild and develop their workforce through skilling solutions including:
+Jobs and Skills WA is supporting these strategies and programs by working together with industry, business and employers to rebuild and develop their workforce through skilling solutions including:

 - new job ready training programs to establish a pipeline of skilled workers;

 - a range of free and low fee training options to upskill your team;

 - support to hire apprentices and/or trainees; and

 - new financial incentives and support measures to assist you in growing and developing your workforce.

 These skilling solutions focus not only on creating pathways to employment for jobseekers, but also aim to enable WA business to participate and contribute to building the State.